andrewkreid/mydetic/apache/README.md

 the MyDetic REST API as a WSGI service in the [Apache](http://httpd.apache.org/) web server on an EC2 instance in AWS.

+**NOTE:** This isn't the best, or a perfectly secure configuration, just the bare minimum required to get going.

 Background Reading:

 * [Flask mod_wsgi tutorial](http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/)